stjudecloud/docs/docs/guides/tools/warden.md

 or by uploading them through [the command line](../data/command-line.md).
 Both of the guides linked here will contain more details on how to upload data using that method, so we defer to those guides here.

-!!! tip
-    If you plan to upload data through the St. Jude Cloud Data Transfer application (recommended), you can click the "Upload Data" button in the left panel.
-If you have not already downloaded the app, do so by clicking "Download app".
-Once you have the app, you can click "Open app" to open the app with the tool's cloud workspace already opened and ready to drag-and-drop files into it!

-    For more information, check out the [data transfer application](../data/data-transfer-app.md) guide.

 ## Sample sheet